DFHack/dfhack/Readme.rst

 warn-starving
 =============
-If any (live) units are starving, very thirsty, or very drowsy, the game will be paused and a warnign shown.
+If any (live) units are starving, very thirsty, or very drowsy, the game will be paused and a warning shown.
 Use with the ``repeat`` command for regular checks.

 ========